FAQ¶

 -

-When resource requests use thekeep-alive
+Connection reuse (Keep-Alive) When resource requests use the

 method to maintain connections, DNS queries and TCP connection processes only occur during the first request.
 Subsequent requests reuse the same connection, so related data may not be recorded or may be 0. -